sikrinick/bruce/README.md

 * EEPROM-backed Settings for rotation, brightness and, automatic dimming
 * Battery level and credits in settings menu
 * SSH Client
+* TELNET Client
 * DPWO-ESP32
 * Raw Sniffer - Saves PCAP to SD
 * BadUSB - Reads payload on SD card /badpayload.txt
+* Wireguard Tunneling - Reads config file on SD card /wg.conf
 * Keyboard - Use as a keyboard USB input
+* ARP Scan - Make it better on next version and print as a menu

 ## User Interface
 There are three main controls: